BioSystemsUM/DeepMol/README.md

 ### Load a dataset from a CSV

-For now it is only possible to load data directly from CSV files.
+For now, it is only possible to load data directly from CSV files.
 Modules to load data from different file types and sources will be implemented in the future.
-These include from JSON, SDF and FASTA files and directly from our databases.
+These include JSON, SDF and FASTA files and directly from our databases.

-To load data from a CSV its only required to provide the math and molecules field name.
-Optionaly it is also possible to provide a field with some ids, the labels fields, features fields, features to keep (usefull for instance to select only the features kept after feature selection)
+To load data from a CSV it's only required to provide the math and molecules field name.
+Optionally, it is also possible to provide a field with some ids, the labels fields, features fields, features to keep (useful for instance to select only the features kept after feature selection) and the number of samples to load (by default loads the entire dataset).

 ```python
 from loaders.Loaders import CSVLoader